AI is everywhere.

-On the one hand play music that – behaviourally – the user may like.
-On the other analyse buyer habits, average spend, location and a raft of other metrics to determine if a purchase is legitimate.
+On the one hand playing music that – behaviourally – the user may like.
+On the other analysing buyer habits, average spend, location and a raft of other metrics to determine if a purchase is legitimate.

-The impressive thing is that all these things are happening in the background with the AI making countless decisions for tens of thousands of people, all in the blink of an eye.
+The impressive thing is that all these things are happening in the background with the AI making countless decisions for hundreds of thousands of people, all in the blink of an eye.